 - T1WI and T2WI

-- Surrounding edema only present if recent hemorrhage has occurred
+- Surrounding edema present only if recent hemorrhaging has occurred

 - Hypointense signal associated due to hemosiderin and calcification